viraj0112/FlowTime/README.md

 <img src="https://cdn.discordapp.com/attachments/905074139327516691/917692544643657728/unknown.png">

 - One can have upto 20 pending tasks at once
-- The default timer is set to 25 mins per task with can be changes using the `settings option`
+- The default timer is set to 25 mins per task, which can be changed using the `settings option`